Republic National Bank

 RNB was America's largest gold bullion dealer -- critical context for Iran-Contra cash operations

 Republic National Bank was the first American bank licensed to sell gold for industrial purposes.
 After the 1974 lifting of the private gold ownership ban, RNB became the nation's leading importer of gold coins and a major gold bullion dealer.
-This precious metals expertise is critical context: (1) The Safra family began as precious metals traders in Ottoman Aleppo, Syria.
-(2) RNB's gold trading made it expert in physical cash and commodity handling.
-(3) An officer at America's largest gold bank facilitating six-figure cash deliveries suggests institutional competence in physical asset transfers.
-(4) RNB was the 11th largest bank in the US.
-The bank's culture of physical precious metals trading may have normalized the handling of large amounts of physical cash.
+This precious-metals background frames the Iran-Contra cash operations in several ways.
+The Safra family began as precious-metals traders in Ottoman Aleppo, Syria, and RNB's gold trading made it expert in physical cash and commodity handling.
+An officer at America's largest gold bank facilitating six-figure cash deliveries points to institutional competence in physical asset transfers, and the bank's culture of physical precious-metals trading may have normalized the handling of large amounts of physical cash.
+RNB was the 11th largest bank in the US.

-NEGATIVE RESULT: Exhaustive search across all local document databases (DOJ Vol 11, Duggan, LMSBAND, Unified, Epstein 20K) found ZERO direct mentions of Republic National Bank of New York or Republic New York Corporation in Epstein's banking records, wire transfers, or correspondence.
-All 'Republic National Bank' phrase matches were false positives.
-No evidence of Epstein banking relationship with RNB.
-However, Jacqui Safra (Safra banking family) was a direct Epstein social associate.
+A search across the local document corpora (DOJ Vol 11, Duggan, LMSBAND, Unified, Epstein 20K) found no direct mentions of Republic National Bank of New York or Republic New York Corporation in Epstein's banking records, wire transfers, or correspondence; every 'Republic National Bank' phrase match was a false positive.
+There is no evidence of an Epstein banking relationship with RNB.
+The connection runs instead through the Safra family: Jacqui Safra was a direct Epstein social associate.

-SYNTHESIS: Republic National Bank / Safra investigation reveals a banking institution operating at the intersection of intelligence operations, organized crime exposure, and the Epstein network.
-Key convergences: (1) IRAN-CONTRA: Both RNB (NY) and Trade Development Bank (Geneva) served as conduits for Enterprise funds — RNB officer Nan Morabia delivered $150K cash to Adnan Khashoggi, TDB held Enterprise funds in 'Codelis' account (Walsh Report).
-(2) RUSSIAN ORGANIZED CRIME: RNB exposed $10B Bank of NY/Mogilevich money laundering (Aug 1998), Safra co-founded Hermitage Capital with Bill Browder (1996, $25M RNB seed).
-(3) SUSPICIOUS DEATH TIMELINE: Safra died in arson fire Dec 3, 1999 — between RNB's Mogilevich exposure and HSBC acquisition closing Dec 31, 1999.
-Nurse Ted Maher (Green Beret background) convicted.
-(4) EPSTEIN CONNECTION via nephew Jacqui Safra — Edge Foundation dinners with Epstein/Bezos/Gates (2012-14), Jerusalem property offered to Lauder (Mega Group) then Epstein, bank loan difficulties offered as financial opportunity.
-(5) MADOFF: Safra banks served as both conduit and victim.
-(6) 70 Safra entities in ICIJ offshore leaks, entire offshore infrastructure absorbed by HSBC 1999.
-(7) Ron Soffer worked at RNB 1988-91, bridging Safra world to Epstein legal network.
-Peter A. Cohen identified as bridge between Safra empire and Wall Street.
-Zero RNB documents in Epstein's 331K-page DOJ corpus — connection runs through family social network, not institutional banking.
+Republic National Bank and the wider Safra empire sit at the intersection of intelligence-adjacent finance, organized-crime exposure, and the Epstein network, across several converging threads.
+On Iran-Contra, both RNB (NY) and Trade Development Bank (Geneva) served as conduits for Enterprise funds: RNB officer Nan Morabia delivered $150K cash to Adnan Khashoggi, and TDB held Enterprise funds in the 'Codelis' account (Walsh Report).
+On Russian organized crime, RNB exposed the roughly $10B Bank of New York / Mogilevich money-laundering pipeline (August 1998), while Safra had co-founded Hermitage Capital with Bill Browder (1996, $25M RNB seed).
+The death timeline is notable: Safra died in an arson fire on December 3, 1999, between RNB's Mogilevich exposure and the HSBC acquisition closing on December 31, 1999; the nurse Ted Maher, who had a Green Beret background, was convicted.
+The Epstein link runs through nephew Jacqui Safra — Edge Foundation dinners with Epstein, Bezos, and Gates (2012-14); a Jerusalem property offered first to Ronald Lauder (Mega Group) then to Epstein; and bank-loan difficulties floated as a financial opportunity.
+The Safra banks served as both conduit and victim in the Madoff fraud.
+Roughly 70 Safra entities appear in ICIJ offshore leaks, and the entire offshore infrastructure was absorbed by HSBC in 1999.
+Ron Soffer worked at RNB from 1988 to 1991, bridging the Safra world to the Epstein legal network, and Peter A. Cohen has been identified as a bridge between the Safra empire and Wall Street.
+No RNB documents appear in Epstein's 331K-page DOJ corpus — the connection runs through the family social network, not institutional banking.